pranjal-jain-coder/GenesisEngine/README.md

 **An AI game development assistant for Godot 4.**

 Describe what you want to build in plain English.
-Genesis Engine writes the GDScript, creates the scenes, wires up the nodes, and generates the assets — all inside your Godot editor, without you leaving it.
+It can even be a simple idea or mechanic.
+Genesis Engine helps you turn them into actual game designs, and then fully execute it, including creating all nodes, scenes, scripts, and even aquiring assets, all inside your Godot editor, without you leaving it.

 > **Status:** Early release.
 Expect rough edges.
 Please open an issue if something breaks.